 Mereo BioPharma COVID-19 Information

 The European Reference Network on Rare Bone Diseases, ERN-BOND, has also established a special section with resources on COVID-19, specifically aimed at patients and clinicians dealing with rare bone diseases.
-This brings together different European initiatives; together with a subsection containing worldwide COVID-19 guidelines and recommendations developed by health experts and national authorities with the objective of providing immediate support to people with rare diseases affected by COVID-19.
+This brings together different European initiatives; together with a subsection containing worldwide COVID-19 guidelines and recommendations per country, developed by health experts and national authorities with the objective of providing immediate support to people with rare diseases affected by COVID-19.

 We understand the high unmet medical need in both OI and Alpha-1 and in all the communities that we seek to serve; and we will be continuing to keep our development programmes moving forward in the best and most timely way possible.
 We will continue to do this in communication and close collaboration with the Alpha and OI communities, their treating physicians and the research communities across our portfolio.